Open-MSS/MSS/docs/installation.rst

 * execute script, enable environment in .bashrc
 * login again or export PATH="/home/mss/miniconda2/bin:$PATH"
 * python --version should tell Python 2.7.12
-* conda install -c atmo mss
+* conda install -c conda-forge mss

 For a simple test you could start the builtin standalone server by *mswms*.
 It should tell::